Meir Kahane: Emigration to Israel

 In September 1971, Kahane moved to Israel.
 At the time, he declared that he would focus on Jewish education.
-He later began gathering lists of Palestinian citizens of the State of Israel who were willing to emigrate for compensation, and eventually, he initiated protests that advocated the expulsion of Palestinian citizens of Israel, and Palestinians of the Israeli-occupied territories.
-In 1972, Jewish Defense League leaflets were distributed in Hebron, calling for the mayor to stand trial for the 1929 Hebron massacre.
+He later began gathering lists of Palestinian citizens of Israel who were willing to emigrate for compensation and later led protests that advocated their expulsion, and that of the Palestinians of the Israeli-occupied territories.
 Kahane was arrested dozens of times by Israeli law enforcement.
-In 1971, he founded Kach, a political party that ran for the Knesset, the Israeli Parliament, during the 1973 general elections under the name "The League List".
-It won 12,811 votes (0.82%), just 2,857 (0.18%) short of the electoral threshold at the time (1%) for winning a Knesset seat.
-The party was even less successful in the 1977 elections, winning only 4,836 votes.

 In 1980, Kahane was arrested for the 62nd time since his emigration, and he was jailed for six months after a detention order that was based on allegations of him planning armed attacks against Palestinians in response to the killings of Jewish settlers.
 Kahane was held in prison in Ramla, where he wrote the book They Must Go.
 Kahane was banned from entering the UK in 1981.

+Political career

+In 1971, he founded the Kach political party, which ran in the 1973 general elections under the name "The League List".
+It won 12,811 votes (0.82%), just 2,857 (0.18%) short of the electoral threshold at the time (1%) for winning a Knesset seat.
+The party was less successful in the 1977 elections, winning only 4,836 votes.

-In 1981, Kahane's party again ran for the Knesset during the 1981 elections, but it did not win a seat and received only 5,128 votes.
-In 1984, the Israeli Central Elections Committee banned him from being a candidate on the grounds that Kach was a racist party, but the Supreme Court of Israel overturned the ban on the grounds that the committee was not authorized to ban Kahane's candidacy.
+Kach stood in the 1981 elections, but did not win a seat and received only 5,128 votes.
+In 1984, the Israeli Central Elections Committee banned Kahane from being a candidate on the grounds that Kach was a racist party.
+However, the Supreme Court of Israel overturned the ban on the grounds that the committee was not authorized to ban Kahane's candidacy.
 The Supreme Court suggested that the Knesset pass a law excluding racist parties from future elections.
 The Knesset responded in 1985 by amending the "Basic Law: Knesset" to include a prohibition (paragraph 7a) against the registration of parties that explicitly or implicitly incite racism.